 - Access to new destinations including Tysons Corner and Ft.
 Belvoir

-- Continued incentive for slugging as HOV lanes will remain HOV-only inside the Beltway on I-395
+- Continued incentive for slugging as HOV lanes will remain HOV-only north of Edsall Road on I-395

 Alongside the 95 Express Lanes, VDOT is delivering new commuter lots, expanding existing lots and improving access at a number of Park and Ride lots located in the I-95 corridor.

 - In 2012, there will be an additional 600 spaces at the Saratoga/EPG Park and Ride lot in Fairfax County and 700 spaces at the Telegraph Road-Old PRTC bus garage Park and Ride lot in Prince William County